Professor Dr. Helmut Schwarz

 In January 2008, one of the leading international researchers in the field of molecular chemistry, Helmut Schwarz, acceded to the office of President of the Humboldt Foundation.
 After reading chemistry, he took his doctorate at Berlin University of Technology (TU) in 1972, completed his professorial qualifications there in 1974 and was appointed to a professorship for the theory and practice of mass spectrometry four years later.
 Helmut Schwarz has been Professor for Organic Chemistry at Berlin TU since 1983.

 He has worked as a visiting professor at a number of research institutions abroad, including Cambridge (Great Britain), Jerusalem and Haifa (Israel), Lausanne (Switzerland), Canberra (Australia), Innsbruck (Austria) as well as Paris and Strasbourg (France).
 He has been granted numerous awards for his work in basic research, amongst others, the Otto Bayer Award for Chemistry (1989), the German Research Foundation's Gottfried Wilhelm Leibniz Award (1989), the Alexander von Humboldt Foundation's Max Planck Research Award (1991), the International Mass Spectrometry Society's J.J.
-Thomson Medal in Gold (1994), the German-Israeli Lise Meitner-Alexander von Humboldt Award (1997), the German Chemical Society's Liebig Medal (1998), the ETH Zurich's Prelog Medal in Gold (2000), the American Chemical Society's F. H. Field und J. L. Franklin Award (2001), the Otto Hahn Award for Chemistry and Physics (2003), the Erwin Schrödinger Award (2008), the European Academy of Sciences' Blaise Pascal Medal in Chemistry (2011), the Officer's Cross of the Order of Merit of the Federal Republic of Germany (2011), the Göttingen Academy of Sciences' Lichtenberg Medal (2012), the WATOC Schrödinger Medal 2015 and the Karl Ziegler Prize of the GDCh (2015).
+Thomson Medal in Gold (1994), the German-Israeli Lise Meitner-Alexander von Humboldt Award (1997), the German Chemical Society's Liebig Medal (1998), the ETH Zurich's Prelog Medal in Gold (2000), the American Chemical Society's F. H. Field und J. L. Franklin Award (2001), the Otto Hahn Award for Chemistry and Physics (2003), the Erwin Schrödinger Award (2008), the European Academy of Sciences' Blaise Pascal Medal in Chemistry (2011), the Officer's Cross of the Order of Merit of the Federal Republic of Germany (2011), the Göttingen Academy of Sciences' Lichtenberg Medal (2012), the WATOC Schrödinger Medal 2015, the Karl Ziegler Prize of the GDCh (2015) and the New Frontiers of Hydrocarbons Prize of the ENI Foundation, Rome (2015).